 an automatic correction of the gas-related components of the tariff whenever there is a cumulative devaluation or revaluation of the Brazilian real against the US dollar of five percent or more.

-The PPA also provides for exceptional adjustments to any component of the tariff in order to restore the initial “economic equilibrium” of the contract.
-This “economic equilibrium” provision is based on a [bilateral] [with whom?
-US?] right granted under the Brazilian Constitution and statutory law.

-Either party to the contract (EPE or Furnas) may request a revision of the guaranteed capacity price, the energy price or both, upwards or downwards, in the event of an economic-financial disequilibrium.
-There is economic disequilibrium when the variance in the exchange rate since the last tariff adjustment is greater than 5%.
-If either party verifies that an economic-financial disequilibrium has occurred, the party claiming to have been damaged by it will make a petition for a revision to reestablish the equilibrium.
-In such assessment, the parties (EPE and Furnas) will agree that the allocation of costs of the projects is in agreement with the PPA, with respect to the portions of the Power Plant and its associated pipelines and the portions related to natural gas.
+The Cuiabá I PPA also provides for exceptional adjustments to any component of the tariff in order to restore the initial “economic equilibrium” of the contract.
+This “economic equilibrium” provision is based on the rebus sic stantibus clause under the Brazilian Constitution and has been codified in public bid law which governed the Cuiabá I bid process.Under the doctrine of “economic equilibrium” either party to the Cuiabá I PPA (EPE or Furnas) may request a revision of the capacity tariff, the Energy Tariff or both, upwards or downwards, in the event of an economic- disequilibrium.
+Economic disequilibrium occurs when, due to reasons beyond control of either party, the economic assumptions upon which the bid price was based no longer apply.
+For example, the bid price was arrived at on the basis of series and factors, which were specified in formulaic fashion – the exchange rate in effect on the date the bid was submitted, tax treatment as in effect on such date (and certain tax benefits offered under the public bid process), etc. A variation in any one of these factors may not result in economic disequilibrium if it is offset by a variation in another such factor, however, if on the whole variations in these factors have resulted in an overall variation from the intended results on the bid date, economic disequilibrium results.
+If either party verifies that an economic disequilibrium has occurred, the party claiming to have been damaged by it will petition for a revision to reestablish the equilibrium.
 Tariffs may be modified on a “fast track” basis (i.e., by the time of the next tariff payment date).
-To date, the PPA tariffs have been adjusted twice to restore the initial “economic equilibrium” of the contract – once for changes in Brazilian taxes, and once for the January 1999 Real devaluation [Note signature not yet occurred on price revisions -?].
+To date, the PPA Tariff revisions have been negotiated twice to restore the initial “economic equilibrium” of the contract – once for changes in Brazilian taxes, and once for the January 1999 Real devaluation Enron expects these PPA Tariff revisions will be executed by the parties shortly.

-Eletrobrás has committed to guarantee all of Furnas’s obligations under the PPA, including:
+Eletrobrás has committed to guarantee all of Furnas’s obligations under the Cuiabá I PPA, including:

-reimbursement of the cost of diesel during the Power Plant’s first phase (and, subject to further negotiation, during a part of the second phase until the Brazilian Spur is completed); and
+reimbursement of the cost of diesel during the Cuiabá I Power Plant’s first phase (and, subject to further negotiation, during a part of the second phase until the Brazilian Spur is completed);

+indirectly, the monthly PPA tariff payments; and

+Furna’s payment obligations in the event of a buyout of the Cuiabá I Power Plant

-indirectly, the monthly PPA tariff paymentsThe PPA contains covenants that deal principally with the impact of a restructuring of Furnas or Eletrobrás as part of the privatization process.
-In such event, successor entity of Furnas or Eletrobrás must assume without interruption the equivalent contractual commitments and guarantee obligations in a form and with supporting security that is satisfactory to EPE, or their obligations will be assumed by the Federal Government (in its capacity as controlling shareholder of Furnas prior to such restructuring at privatization).
+The Cuiabá I PPA contains covenants that deal principally with protecting against the impact of a restructuring of Furnas or Eletrobrás as part of the privatization process.
+This protection includes among other things, the assumption of and guarantee of contractual commitments.

-As additional security of Furnas’ obligations, the PPA provides for an escrow account to hold receivables, cash, cash equivalents and privatization notes equal in value, beginning in the second phase of the Power, to four times the highest monthly obligation payable by Furnas in a given year under the PPA.
+As additional security of Furnas’ obligations, the Cuiabá I PPA provides for an escrow account.
+The escrow will contain liquid assets up to four times the highest monthly obligation payable by Furnas in a given year under the PPA

-The capacity of Cuiabá II and Cuiabá III is expected to be contracted primarily to Elektro, although Enron has also initiated discussions with third parties.
-Enron currently expects the PPA negotiations and ANEEL approcal to be completed in the near future after their approval by ANEEL.
-It is anticipated that the Cuiabá II PPA will have a term of 20 years providing for power sales.
-The Cuiabá II PPA will include an energy payment, which will be capped by a base price, the maximum pass through price based upon the Normative Value.
+The capacity of Cuiabá II and Cuiabá III is expected to be contracted primarily to Elektro, although SoCal has also initiated discussions with third parties.
+SoCal currently expects the PPA negotiations and ANEEL approvals to be completed in the near future.
+It is anticipated that the Cuiabá II PPA will have a term of 20 years providing for power sales commencing in the second half of 2002.
+The Cuiabá II PPA will include an energy payment, which will be capped by a base price, the maximum pass-through price in accordance with the Normative Value.

 Gas Supply Agreement